Moldova Holds Presidential Election, EU Membership Referendum

 Besides choosing a president, voters will also vote in a referendum on whether the goal of joining the EU should be enshrined in the country's constitution.

 Since her election in 2020, Sandu has steered Moldova towards greater alignment with the EU.
 She led the country to achieve EU candidate country status in 2022.
-In June 2024, formal accession negotiations were launched.
+In June, this year, formal accession negotiations were launched.– NNN-XINHUA

 Legal Disclaimer: